Shams al-Ma'arif: History

 The authorship of the Shams al-Ma'arif wa Lata'if al-'Awarif was historically attributed to the North African late 12th- early 13th century Sufi scholar Ahmad al-Buni who purportedly wrote it while living in Central Maghreb (modern-day Algeria); he died around 1225 CE (622 AH).
 However, Buni's authorship of the work is disputed.
-It has been suggested that another text, also known as the Shams al-Ma'arif found in the National Library of Damascus represents an authentic work of al-Buni, but its is very different from the more famous text of the same name, focusing on cosmology rather than magic, and works undoubtedly authored by al-Buni do not focus on magic, with the exception of Laṭāʾif al-ishārāt briefly mentioning esoteric properties of Arabic letters.
+It has been suggested that another text, also known as the Shams al-Ma'arif found in the National Library of Damascus represents an authentic work of al-Buni, but it is very different from the more famous text of the same name, focusing on cosmology rather than magic, and works undoubtedly authored by al-Buni do not focus on magic, with the exception of Laṭāʾif al-ishārāt briefly mentioning esoteric properties of Arabic letters.
 Jean-Charles Coulon has argued that Shams al-Ma'arif wa Lata'if al-'Awarif cannot be an authentic work of al-Buni due to the presence of anachronisms within the text that are inconsistent with al-Buni's known authentic works, thus making it pseudepigrapha.
 Coulon argues that the work is part of a "corpus Buniam" of authors working in the tradition of al-Buni, some of which was falsely attributed to al-Buni himself.
 Al-Buni's reputation for esoteric magic was later further enhanced by the 15th century Ottoman scholar Abd al-Rahman ibn Muhammad al-Bistami, who extensively commentated on Buni's works, with a particular focus of al-Bistami being instructions for creating magical amulets and talismans.
 This was later followed by the composition of the expansive compilation work Shams al-maʿārif al-kubrā containing the Shams al-Ma'arif wa Lata'if al-'Awarif as well as other esoteric magic works including those by al-Bisṭāmī’, alongside authentic texts by al-Buni himself, which circulated in elite circles of the Ottoman Empire.